Annual Meeting Sessions and Events

 In today’s sessions, presenters will once again share approaches employed, with focus this year on specific components of curricular programs—in particular, whether modifications/additions to existing requirements are necessary to ensure the ongoing relevance of an institution’s curricular offering(s).
 By way of introduction, presenters will share their thoughts as they pertain to the following questions: 1) What prompted the need for the institution to revisit current/consider new/alternative requirements?
 2) What challenges/barriers were faced along the way and how were they addressed?
 3) To date, what is the result?
 Has the outcome aligned with the institution’s original intention?

-Following the tradition begun in 2023, attendees will have the opportunity to explore in further detail the nine topic-specific components presented below, considering issues such as: the impact the implementation has had on the institution’s/unit’s mission, how the institution/unit developed faculty buy-in, how the curriculum addressed student needs, the adequacy of resource allocation and/or the need for re-allocation, and changes necessary to be made to audition protocols.
+Following the tradition begun in 2023, attendees will explore in detail topic-specific components, considering issues such as: the impact the implementation has had on the institution’s/unit’s mission, how the institution/unit developed faculty buy-in, how the curriculum addressed student needs, the adequacy of resource allocation and/or the need for re-allocation, and changes necessary to be made to audition protocols.

 (Please Note: Each of the sessions below will be repeated on Sunday from 3:30 p.m.–4:20 p.m., enabling attendees to participate in at least two of the nine conversations.)